 - Perceive literature as a way of knowing truth.

-- Read critically and charitably: we engage literature from a variety of time periods and cultures, discerning its truths, lies, and assumptions, and responding to its challenges and truths.
+- Engage literature from a variety of time periods and cultures, discerning its truths, lies, and assumptions, and responding to its challenges and truths.

 - Apply the lifelong skills of interpretation not only to literature but also to biblical studies, art, music, and film.